Bill Belichick Has High Praise For Several Patriots, But Not For Malcolm Butler

-For the first time since the 2014 season, Malcolm Butler began a game on the bench Sunday.
+For the first time since the 2014 season, Malcolm Butler on Sunday began a game on the bench.

-Butler served as the New England Patriots’ third cornerback in their 36-20 win over the New Orleans Saints, playing just 49 of his team’s 65 defensive snaps (75 percent) behind starters Stephon Gilmore and Eric Rowe.
+Butler was the New England Patriots’ third cornerback in their 36-20 win over the New Orleans Saints, playing just 49 of his team’s 65 defensive snaps (75 percent) behind starters Stephon Gilmore and Eric Rowe.

 It was the first time since becoming a full-time starter in 2015 that Butler had played less than 87 percent of New England’s snaps in a game, and his snap count likely would have been lower had Rowe not left the game with a groin injury.

-One of the Patriots’ top defenders ever since Super Bowl XLIX, Butler has not looked like himself so far this season.
-He was in coverage on one of Drew Brees’ two touchdown passes Sunday, getting picked at the line of scrimmage and failing to stay with Brandon Coleman on a wheel route.
+One of the Patriots’ top defenders ever since Super Bowl XLIX, Butler hasn’t looked like himself so far this season.
+He was in coverage on one of Drew Brees’ two touchdown passes Sunday, getting picked at the line of scrimmage and failing to stay with Brandon Coleman on a fade route.

 Patriots coach Bill Belichick was asked about Butler’s performance thus far in a conference call Tuesday morning.